ZackJorquera/Keyword_Object_Detection/README.md

 The program starts with the first image and splits into boxes of features (uses a threshold image to find these boxes).
 It then repeats this step for all of the other images giving a lot of section of the images(add a case if there is a car with 2 wheels).
 Then it looks through each of the images to find if any of the features that are similar and adds those to a list like a stack of similar things.
 When finding the similarity it scales the to features to similar sizes in a “test bench” as to key the original and applies a correlation algorithm that takes into account overlap and rotation.
 When the lists are made each image is the combined to each other image at the point where the best correlation was relative to the first image.
 This will make a blurred image ready for use as a keyword.
 The range for the vector is given by the range at which each images thing lies.

 # Documentation
-c++ Documentation be found [Here](https://github.com/ZackJorquera/Keyword_Object_Detection/blob/master/Made%20In%20C/README.md) and Java documentation [Here](https://github.com/ZackJorquera/Keyword_Object_Detection/blob/master/Made%20In%20Java/README.md)
+c++ Documentation can be found [Here](https://github.com/ZackJorquera/Keyword_Object_Detection/blob/master/Made%20In%20C/README.md) and Java documentation [Here](https://github.com/ZackJorquera/Keyword_Object_Detection/blob/master/Made%20In%20Java/README.md)

 # Info
 Made By: Zack Jorquera